apacheignite/documentation/visor-manage/batch-mode.md

 [block:callout]
 {
   "type": "info",
-  "body": "Please note, that in batch mode Visor Command Line simply run supplied commands one by one as if were entered from keyboard."
+  "body": "Please note, that in batch mode Visor Command Line simply run supplied commands one by one as if they were entered from keyboard."
 }
 [/block]